peterhinch/micropython-async/v3/docs/TUTORIAL.md

 asyncio.run(main())
 ```
 A `Message` can provide a means of communication between an interrupt handler
 and a task.
 The handler services the hardware and issues `.set()` which is
 tested in slow time by the task.

+Currently its behaviour differs from that of `Event` where multiple tasks wait
+on a `Message`.
+This may change: it is therefore recommended to use `Message`
+instances with only one receiving task.

 ###### [Contents](./TUTORIAL.md#contents)